 Hope Connections for Cancer Support

-In DC, Maryland and Virginia, the American Cancer Society estimates that there are 605,810 cancer survivors (this is defined as anyone who has or has had cancer, from diagnosis to end of life).
+The American Cancer Society estimates the DC area has approximately 702,230 cancer survivors (this is defined as anyone who has or has had cancer, from diagnosis to end of life) in DC, Maryland, and Virginia.
 The impact of a cancer diagnosis is psychologically, socially, and financially devastating not only for the person with cancer but for their family and friends.
-Depression and other debilitating emotional effects of cancer can prevent individuals from working, contributing to their community and keeping their families together.
+Depression and other debilitating emotional effects of cancer can prevent individuals from working, contributing to their community, and keeping their families together.
+Hope Connections’ programs are here for the part of a cancer journey that medicine does not treat.
+Hope Connections helps people affected by cancer overcome the feelings of isolation, loss of control, and loss of hope that often accompany a cancer diagnosis.
 For some cancer types, depression rates can run as high as 50% or more.
-This is not limited to people with cancer – it extends to their loved ones as well, especially their caregivers, 63% of whom report their own health suffering a result of the stress of caregiving.
+This is not limited to people with cancer – it extends to their loved ones as well, especially their caregivers, 60% of whom report their own health suffering because of the stress of caregiving.

-Hope Connections' programs are here for the part that the medicine does not treat, helping people who live with cancer regain control, reduce stress, and improve their quality of life.
-Since opening in March 2007, we have provided our programs – free of charge – to thousands affected by cancer in our community, regardless of their cancer diagnosis, stage of disease, age, economic status, race, religion, sex or where they receive their medical care.
-In 2015 we had over 9,400 visits for people to attend programs, and we anticipate even more by the close of 2016.
+Our programs reduce stress and help participants regain control, reduce stress, and improve their quality of life.
+We offer support groups, Mind/Body programs, and educational and social events at our Bethesda and Landover facilities.
+Since opening in 2007, we have provided our programs – free of charge – to thousands affected by cancer in our community, regardless of their cancer diagnosis, stage of disease, age, economic status, race, religion, sex, sexual orientation, gender identity, or where they receive their medical care.
+In 2018 we had over 10,00 visits for people to attend programs, and we anticipate even more by the close of 2019.